-We get it, committing to a new show is kind of a big deal.
-That’s why we’re breaking down some of the best Hulu Originals to help you decide on your next Hulu binge or movie marathon with no regrets.
+Our library of Hulu Originals is growing every month, which probably makes you thrilled and overwhelmed simultaneously.
+We get it, committing to a movie or new show is kind of a big deal.
+That’s why we’re breaking down the best Hulu Originals to help you decide on your next binge with no regrets.

 The Handmaid’s Tale

 The 15-time Emmy Award® Winning drama series dives deep into an eerily realistic dystopian future in the new nation of Gilead, where women are stripped of all power in society.
 Some women are even forced to become “handmaids,” a form of sexual servitude where they serve elite families and are used to produce children.
 One such handmaid, June (Elisabeth Moss), decides to fight back.

 Watch: The Handmaid’s Tale

 Only Murders in the Building

 For true crime aficionados, being able to solve a case before the police is the ultimate dream.
 For three New York City dwellers in a fancy apartment building, they get that chance and pounce on it.